Throughout the diamond

 In contrast, white metal settings, such as white gold or silver mounts, can

 accentuate the yellow tint in a slightly colored diamond.
-An important question
+An important question is whether there's a valid rationale for acquiring a colorless or

 near-colorless diamond when a faint or very light diamond, set on an